alexbospnw/giant-bomb-wiki/gb_api_scripts/README.md

 - Add your api key to the .env file.
 The api key can be found at https://www.giantbomb.com/api when you're logged into the site
 - Run `docker ps` and grab the container name for the wiki and db

-# convert_description.php
+# convert_descriptions.php

 Pulls down descriptions from the db, converts it to MediaWiki format and updates the mw_formatted_description field

-- Run `docker exec <container name> php /var/www/html/maintenance/run.php /var/www/html/maintenance/gb_api_scripts/convert_description.php`
+- Run `docker exec <container name> php /var/www/html/maintenance/run.php /var/www/html/maintenance/gb_api_scripts/convert_descriptions.php`
 - Options:
   - id: Targets a specified entity.
   - apikey: To use an apikey other than the one defined in your `.env` file.

-# convert_name.php
+# convert_names.php

 Pulls down names from the db, converts it to MediaWiki format and updates the mw_page_name field

-- Run `docker exec <container name> php /var/www/html/maintenance/run.php /var/www/html/maintenance/gb_api_scripts/convert_name.php`
+- Run `docker exec <container name> php /var/www/html/maintenance/run.php /var/www/html/maintenance/gb_api_scripts/convert_names.php`
 - Options:
   - id: Targets a specified entity.
   - apikey: To use an apikey other than the one defined in your `.env` file.